CirrusResearch/MyCirrus/Webhooks/README.md

 2. Choose an existing channel or create a new one.
 3. Click **Add Incoming WebHooks Integration**.
 4. Copy the **Webhook URL**.
-5. Go to the [Webhooks](https://optimus-cloud.co.uk/notifications-webhook) page in Optimus Cloud.
+5. Go to the [Webhooks](https://mycirrus.cloud/notifications-webhook) page in MyCirrus.
 6. Paste in the **URL**, choose **Slack** and click **Add**.

 ### Microsoft Teams